MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/ıo/README.md

 <img src="img_4.png">
 </div>

-### Storing Data with ObjectOutputStream and ObjectInputSt    ream
+### Storing Data with ObjectOutputStream and ObjectInputStream
 The ObjectInputStream class is used to deserialize an object from a stream, while the ObjectOutputStream is used to serialize an object to a stream.
 They are high‐level streams that operate